Richard and Mary Parker: Trouble

-Characters based on Richard and Mary Parker appear in Trouble.
+Characters based on Richard and Mary Parker appear in Trouble, a non-canon story about young versions of Richard, Mary, May, and Ben.

 Ultimate Marvel

-Alternate universe variants of Richard and Mary Parker from Earth-1610 appears in the Ultimate Marvel imprint.
+Alternate universe versions of Richard and Mary Parker from Earth-1610 appears in the Ultimate Marvel imprint.
 The former, also known as "Ray Parker", was a biologist who worked with Eddie Brock Sr. on a biological suit capable of repairing the host's body that would go on to become Venom as well as Hank Pym, Franklin Storm, and Bruce Banner in an attempt to recreate the super-soldier serum.
 Additionally, Richard and Mary were severely injured amidst an explosion.
-Artist Mark Bagley based Richard Parker's likeness on that of Peter Parker as drawn by John Romita, Sr. and Gil Kane in the late 1960s and early 1970s, feeling he had not captured Peter's appearance during his earlier run on The Amazing Spider-Man in the 1990s.
+Artist Mark Bagley based Richard Parker's likeness on that of Peter Parker as drawn by John Romita Sr. and Gil Kane in the late 1960s and early 1970s, feeling he had not captured Peter's appearance during his earlier run on The Amazing Spider-Man in the 1990s.

 Spider-Geddon

-Alternate universe variants of Richard and Mary Parker from Earth-83043 appear in the Spider-Geddon tie-in Vault of Spiders #1.
+Alternate universe versions of Richard and Mary Parker from Earth-83043 appear in the Spider-Geddon tie-in Vault of Spiders #1.
 In this version of events, the Parkers took their son Peter with them on a plane provided by Wilson Fisk, who rigged it to crash.
 After Richard and Mary were killed when the plane crashed in the Savage Land, Peter was adopted by giant spiders and went on to become the Savage Spider-Man.